sgeisbacher/container-juggler/README.md

 ## Additional Configuration
 ### volume-init
 If you run *docker-compose up* your database and all other docker-volumes will be empty.
 So you may want to provide initial-data-zips for your docker-volumes.
-*compose-env-manager init* will download the specified zip and extracts it to your specified target-dir.
-If target-dir is not empty, *compose-env-manager* will skip this volume-init.
+*container-juggler init* will download the specified zip and extracts it to your specified target-dir.
+If target-dir is not empty, *container-juggler* will skip this volume-init.
-You can define a *volume-init*-section in your *compose-env-manager.yml* to achieve that, e.g.:
+You can define a *volume-init*-section in your *container-juggler.yml* to achieve that, e.g.:

 ```yaml
 volume-init: